 - Energy content expressed per 100 ml or 100 g

-When the information listed above has been provided, the company will receive a receipt with a journal number from the Danish Veterinary and Food Administration.
+When the information listed above has been provided, the company will receive a receipt with a case number from the Danish Veterinary and Food Administration.

 The company receives a permission or refusal concerning their application based upon an evaluation of safety.